ewallace/ewallace.github.io/manual/_posts/2026-01-07-meetings-overview.md

 * Organize a lab social when you feel like it.
 * Be inclusive.

-We also have an very irregular lab coffee 10:30am Fridays.
+At times we've had irregular lab coffee 10:30am Fridays.
+It might be nice to reinstate a lab coffee?
+Or lunch before Monday 12 noon seminars?
+To be discussed.